COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 Moreover, Martin pointed out that in a post-Brexit scenario, there is concern over the impact on Roma and Travellers of the new Police, Crime, Sentencing and Courts Bill.
 Home Secretary Priti Patel is introducing new draconian measures that criminalise nomadism in the UK despite there being a national shortage of authorised stopping places and Traveller sites, which the Conservative government has done little to address.

-One of the serious Brexit legacy issues facing Roma who migrated to the UK is the difficulty they experience in gaining formal status to remain there – not least because of the challenge in obtaining documentary proofs from the embassies and consulates of their countries of origin.
+One of the serious Brexit legacy issues facing Roma who migrated to the UK is the difficulty they experience in gaining formal status to remain there – not least because of the challenge in obtaining documentary proof from the embassies and consulates of their countries of origin.

 Nonetheless, many CEE Roma immigrants to the UK want to stay, not because its great but because there is hope, particularly for young people who have gone through British schools.
 Some campaigners have started to call for the UK to opt into the new EU Roma Strategic Framework, and where possible, continue to benefit from the sharing of good practice and targets to cut inequality.

-Marius Taba, a UK based Romanian Roma academic and policy expert and co-author with Ryder and Trehan of the open access book ‘Romani Communities and Transformative Change: A New Social Europe’ continued the theme of a transformative approach to Roma issues by stating that recognition and redistribution should be important components of a Roma inclusion strategy.
-In other words, cultural promotion and reinterpretation was needed that moved beyond romanticism and cliché and challenged deeply ingrained anti-Gypsyism in European culture.
+Marius Taba, a UK-based Romanian Roma academic and policy expert and co-author with Ryder and Trehan of the open access book ‘Romani Communities and Transformative Change: A New Social Europe’, continued the theme of a transformative approach to Roma issues by stating that recognition and redistribution should be important components of a Roma inclusion strategy.
+In other words, cultural promotion and reinterpretation was needed that moved beyond romanticism and cliché and challenged deeply ingrained anti-gypsyism in European culture.

-Taba emphasized overcoming that laissez faire paradigm with a more interventionist form of governance, one that is serious about closing the gap between the rich and poor in a ‘Social Europe’ reliant on state action – and not just market mechanisms – were key messages of the book.
+Taba emphasised overcoming that laissez-faire paradigm with a more interventionist form of governance, one that is serious about closing the gap between the rich and poor in a ‘Social Europe’ reliant on state action – and not just market mechanisms – were key messages of the book.

 As MEP Romeo Franz stated in the European Parliament in 2020: “I am a Sinto, the son of a Holocaust survivor who lost six aunts and uncles in the Holocaust.
 I know how racism feels and I don’t want anyone to endure what my people and I have to endure on a daily basis … We not only have COVID-19 in Europe, but a pandemic that is older and even more dangerous – RACISM!
 Are we finally prepared to confront this reality and correct this injustice?”